carmenere/hello-axum/tutorial/axum.md

 <br>

-Here **each new layer wraps all previous layers** and the order of executiong of middlewares is fowwloing:
+Here **each new layer wraps all previous layers** and the order of executing of middlewares is folowing:
 ```
         requests
            |